grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Ah," said Shakes, "so it's just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?"

-"I can control the depth with the amount of air in these old boat bumpers.
-I have calculated the pressure needed in the bumpers with enough precision, I believe, so that they should float at precisely 25 meters deep.
+"I can control the depth with the amount of air in these old boat fenders.
+I have calculated the pressure needed in the fenders with enough precision, I believe, so that they should float at precisely 25 meters deep.
 That should take care of the Z axis, but I need you to navigate us across the path of the _Grackle_."

 "That may not be so easy."